falconandrea/falconandrea/README.md

 # 👋 Hi, I'm Andrea Falcon

-I’m a Full-Stack Developer, but I prefer work on Backend.
+I’m a Full-Stack Developer, but I prefer to work on the Backend.

 ### In 2023 I want to...
 - improve my English skills